Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: A Numerical Study

-The most natural behaviour one would expect is for the economy to converge to a competitive equilibrium, where all profits are zero and markets clear, as classically assumed in economics models.
+{The most natural behaviour one could expect is for the economy to converge to a competitive equilibrium, where all profits are zero and markets clear, as classically assumed in economics models.} This is indeed what happens, but, interestingly, it requires $\alpha$ to be neither too small, nor too large, i.e. when restoring forces are strong enough to stabilise the system but not too strong to avoid overshoots and the corresponding impossibility for the economy to coordinate.
+Perishability $\sigma$ should also be large enough, see Fig. \ref{fig:phase_diagrams}.
+Finally, as returns to scale diminish (i.e. as the parameter $b$ decreases), the region where competitive equilibrium can be attained becomes more extended (see Fig. \ref{fig:transition_deflat} below).

+In order to give some economic meaning to the phase where competitive equilibrium is reached, let us focus on the case $\varepsilon=1$, i.e. a firm network of moderate average productivity, relatively far from the Hawkins-Simons instability.
+Choose the unit time scale of the model to be a quarter (3 months), a reasonable period for firms to adjust prices and production.
+Competitive equilibrium cannot be reached when $\alpha < \alpha_d(\varepsilon=1) \approx 0.395$.
+Such a value of $\alpha$ means that a firm facing a production imbalance of say $10 \%$ will attempt to reduce it to $10 \% \times e^{-0.395} \approx 6.7 \%$ over the next quarter.
+Attempting to reduce it much faster leads to oscillation and chaos.
+For example, when $\sigma=\log 2 \approx 0.69$, corresponding to half-life of goods of a quarter, $\alpha$ should remain smaller than $\approx 0.55$ to avoid falling in the yellow region of Fig. \ref{fig:phase_diagrams}.
+Note that when $\sigma$ drops below $\approx 0.3$, competitive equilibrium is unattainable.

-Within the corresponding phase, convergence can either be purely exponential, or correspond to damped oscillations or even damped chaos, see Fig.~\ref{fig:comp_eq_relax}.
-The precise nature of the relaxation seems to depend on the relative time-scales for prices and production updates.
+Note further that within the competitive equilibrium phase, convergence can either be purely exponential, or correspond to damped oscillations or even damped chaos, see Fig.~\ref{fig:comp_eq_relax}.
+The precise nature of the relaxation depends on the relative values of $\alpha, \alphap, \beta$ and $\betap$.